pavelzw/pixi-pycharm/README.md

 ### Multiple environments

-If your project uses [multiple environments](https://pixi.sh/latest/environment) to tests differen Python versions or dependencies, you can add multiple environments to PyCharm by specifying *Use existing environment* in the *Add Python Interpreter* dialog.
+If your project uses [multiple environments](https://pixi.sh/latest/environment) to tests different Python versions or dependencies, you can add multiple environments to PyCharm by specifying *Use existing environment* in the *Add Python Interpreter* dialog.

 ![Multiple pixi environments](./.github/assets/python-interpreters-multi-env-light.png#gh-light-mode-only)